MobileNativeFoundation/rules_xcodeproj/docs/bazel.md

 If you need more control over how a target or its dependencies are processed, return a `XcodeProjInfo` provider instance instead.

+**Warning:** This provider currently has an unstable API and may change in the future.
+If you are using this provider, please let us know so we can prioritize stabilizing it.

 **FIELDS**